SamueleCorti/progettoIngSWanalysis/README.md

 # JAR
 The directory for the executable application is ingswAM2021-Dottor-Corti-Cutrupi/ingswAM2021-Dottor-Corti-Cutrupi/shade/AM41.jar
 To run it, you have to use cmd shell (from windows) and type: java -jar AM41.jar

+At the moment parameter editor GUI has some problems working completely by jar since it tries to write on a json file internally, which is not consented.
+We are working on fixing the problem and hopefully it will be solved soon.
+Anyway the parameter editor application works completely if run with IDE.